lxj16/Csgo-Stats-Searcher/README.md

 # Csgo-Stats-Searcher

-A simple project to practice working with API, front-end built with VueJS.
+A simple project to practice Vue/Express, use the tracker.gg API to fetch data.

 Demo: https://csgoprofilesearcher.herokuapp.com/